Overpayment of Housing Benefit

 - an invoice addressed to a landlord remains unpaid; or

-- you do not maintain the agreed arrangement to repay the debt.
+- the agreed arrangement to repay the debt is not maintained.

 If we seek recovery from a landlord, only he can request a review.
 This is where:

-- an invoice for payment has been issued to him; or
+- we issue an invoice for payment to him; or

 - we make a deduction from the benefit he receives for one of his tenants.
-This is in order to recover an overpayment owed by the landlord.
+This is to recover an overpayment owed by the landlord.

-If a landlord habitually fails to repay overpayments, we can decide that he/she is not a 'fit and proper person'.
-We can refuse to make direct benefit payments to that landlord.
+If a landlord fails to repay overpayments, we can decide that he/she is not a 'fit and proper person'.
+We can refuse to make benefit payments to that landlord.